6G-SANDBOX/ELCM-Portal/README.md

 ### Minimal integration tests

-In order to test that the connections with the Dispatcher and ELCM are working properly, perform the following actions:
+In order to test that the internal database and connection with the ELCM are working properly, perform the following
+actions:

 1. Check the log messages (in the log file or console output) that appear when starting the Portal.
 The Portal tries to retrieve the facility configuration from the ELCM when starting, and displays the number of registered test cases,